konradstrachan/ethcc24/README.md

 ### tl;dr what is this?

-Smart contract that provides soft block space inclusion and execution guarantees through incentive distribution using fully homomorphic encryption shielded auctions to allow fair blind auctions.
+Smart contracts that provides soft block space inclusion and execution guarantees through incentive distribution using fully homomorphic encryption shielded auctions to allow fair blind auctions.

 ### Problem description